Program Overview

 *Please note that Indiana is on Eastern Time (ET).

-*A printable pdf of the agenda is available for download here.
+*A downloadable pdf of the agenda can be found here.

 Welcome and Introductions